Knowing Your Healthy Number - The Depression Screening Tool

 After completing these questions your answers are combined to form a total score.
 If that total is 2 or higher, you may be experiencing a depressive episode.
 You may also be experiencing other symptoms of depression such as changes in sleep patterns, feeling tired, sudden weight loss or gain, feeling bad about yourself, trouble concentrating, changes in how fast or slow you are moving or speaking, or any thoughts of hurting yourself or thinking you would be better off dead.

-Behavioral Health Partners is brought to you by the YOURhealth employee wellness program, offering eligible individuals mental health services for stress, anxiety, and depression.
+Behavioral Health Partners is brought to you by Well-U, offering eligible individuals mental health services for stress, anxiety, and depression.